MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-mobile.md

 ---
 title: Debug for mobile
 author: surbhigupta
-description: Learn to debug your Teams app with tab and bot capability on mobile client in both Visual Studio Code and command line, and to test tab and bot app in mobile. ms.author: surbhigupta ms.localizationpriority: high ms.topic: overview
+description: Learn how to debug and test your Teams app with tab and bot capability on mobile client in both Visual Studio Code and command line. ms.author: surbhigupta ms.localizationpriority: high ms.topic: overview